 - Post-ictal phase: The time immediately following a seizure is usually accompanied by confusion, disorientation, restlessness, pacing, or even blindness.
 This is the phase when the brain recovers from what just happened.

-Seizures are unexpected and really can't be prevented, however some dogs will only seizure at times of extreme stress, and in these cases, the triggers can sometimes be avoided.
+Seizures are unexpected and in most cases can't be prevented, however some dogs will only seizure at times of extreme stress, and in these cases, the triggers can sometimes be avoided.
 Although they look traumatic, seizures aren't painful to the dog.
 The most harm to your dog may result from injuries it sustains during falls or flailing against objects in its vicinity during the seizure.